Spearman's rho for zero-inflated count data: formulation and attainable bounds: Simulation study and empirical application

-We report the mean and mean square error (MSE) for the two estimators of $\rho_S$ in Table~\ref{tab:simulation}.
-Besides, we depict the results as boxplots in Figure~\ref{fig:simulation}.
-Looking at Table~\ref{tab:simulation}, we observe that our estimator performs equally well to the estimator proposed by \cite{Nasri2023}, which confirms the validity of Theorem~\ref{thm:spm_dzid}.
-Moreover, Table~\ref{tab:bounds_sim} reports the results of the simulation study for the estimation of the bounds.
-The results indicate that the bounds are estimated accurately across the considered parameter configurations.
-The table also illustrates how the attainable bounds affect the interpretation of the estimates.
-For example, for $p_1 = p_2 = 0.8$ and $\lambda_F = \lambda_G = 2$ at an association level of $\alpha = 0.8$, the mean estimate of Spearman’s rho is 0.35, while the corresponding upper bound is 0.40.
-Relative to this upper bound, the estimated value reflects a strong level of association.
+Figure~\ref{fig:simulation} presents boxplots for a representative subset of the simulation results.
+The complete numerical results are reported in the supplementary material.
+In particular, Table~S.1 reports the mean, the estimated mean squared error multipled by a factor of 100 (MSE*), and the estimated standard deviation across the simulations for the two estimators of $\rho_S$.
+Overall, our estimator performs comparably to the estimator proposed by \cite{Nasri2023}, which supports Theorem~\ref{thm:spm_dzid}.
+Moreover, the estimated standard deviations decrease substantially as the sample size increases.
+Table~S.2 further shows that the bootstrap estimate of the standard deviation closely matches the corresponding Monte Carlo estimate on average.
+In addition, the QQ-plots in Figure~S.1 suggest that a normal approximation for the estimator is generally reasonable.
+Finally, Table~S.3 reports the simulation results for the estimation of the attainable bounds.
+The bounds are generally estimated accurately across the considered parameter configurations.
+Small deviations may occur when the level of zero-inflation is low, which can be attributed to the relaxation $-1 \leq \rho_{S_{11}} \leq 1$ and to the non-differentiability of the bounds with respect to the margins, for example through constraints such as $p_{11} \leq 1 - \min\{p_1,p_2\}$.
+Table~S.3 also illustrates how the attainable bounds influence the interpretation of the estimates.
+For instance, when $p_1=p_2=0.8$ and $\lambda_F=\lambda_G=2$ with dependence level $\alpha=0.8$, the mean estimate of Spearman’s rho equals $0.35$, while the corresponding upper bound is $0.40$.
+Relative to this attainable bound, the estimated value indicates a strong level of association.